 Please see our submission guidelines for more information on the kinds of contributions we seek, including word limits, and for the contact information for section editors.

 Editorial team and Advisory Board

-The journal is led by its two coeditors, who have two major roles: to provide intellectual leadership and oversight of the journal’s work, and to ensure a sound financial basis for the journal.
-The managing editor coordinates the day-to-day work of the editorial team, does the journal’s copy editing, and meets with the section editors and other team members once per month by video call.
-The journal’s editorial assistant manages the multistep review process, ensures the technical accuracy of various aspects of the journal (formatting, XML, DOIs), and helps coordinate the journal’s workflow.
-Any complaints about workload or management may be directed to the managing editor, the coeditors, or any member of the Advisory Board.
+The journal is led by an Editorial Collective at the University of Edinburgh.
+The Collective have two major responsibilities: to provide intellectual leadership and oversight of the journal’s work, and to ensure a sound financial basis for the journal.
+The Managing Editor, a role that rotates between members, has responsibility for administrative oversight of the project.
+The Assistant Editor coordinates the day-to-day work of the editorial team, liaises with the section editors and other team members to ensure the publishing pipeline flows smoothly and ensures the technical accuracy of various aspects of the journal (formatting, XML, DOIs).
+Any complaints about workload or management may be directed to the Collective Coordinator, members of the Editorial Collective, or any member of the Advisory Board.

 All submissions must be original material, not published or under review elsewhere.
 If a submission is found to be plagiarized, it will be rejected.
 While MAT does not employ a plagiarism-screening service, the editorial team does spot-check content from time to time.
 If authors ‘recycle’ their own text, they will be asked to substantially revise their contribution to the satisfaction of the editors.

 Authors are expected to have complied with prevailing ethical guidelines regarding human subjects research and informed consent.